yuyaslabo/VaM_ML_Skeleton_Engine/README.md

 This is an experimental project to drive Virt-A-Mate (VaM) skeleton animations using a Python-based CVAE Machine Learning engine.

 [ Quick Start Guide ]
-1. Download the ML Skeleton Engine in here
+1. Download the ML Skeleton Engine from this release.
 2. Unzip the file and run START_ENGINE.bat.
 3. In VaM, add AIVRLab.BoneReceiver.cs to your Person atom.